 Circular by Design (CbD)

-Figure 1: Types of connections and their effects on material separation.
+Figure 1: Connection types and their effects on material separation.

 How is it researched?

 The study examined how the product design of refrigerators influences resource consumption and recyclability.
-In-house dismantling studies and a large-scale recycling trial showed that steel and plastics can be recovered by type.
-The situation is different for materials such as aluminum, copper, and cables—they often end up in the wrong collection group and contaminate it.
-The main reasons for this are designs that make recycling difficult, such as permanently installed electronics that cannot be removed, adhesives, or protective coatings.
-As a result, valuable raw materials cannot be cleanly separated and recycled (see Figure 1).
-This reduces the quality of the collected materials and means that they can only be further processed in a lower quality – this is referred to as “downcycling.”
-Based on the recycling trials, a fridge-freezer combination was developed that meets the requirements of the circular economy.
-Among other things, the “7circle-18” concept relies on a modular design: Standardized individual parts are connected via plug connections instead of adhesive, making them easy to disassemble, repair, or replace.
-At the end of its service life, the technical module with electronics, circuit boards, display, and cables can be easily removed.
-This makes it easy to separate the materials by type, allowing components and raw materials to be recovered in high quality and recycled into materials of equal value.
+In-house dismantling studies and a large-scale recycling trial showed that steel and plastics can be recovered largely by type.
+The situation is different for materials such as aluminum, copper, and cables - they often end up in the wrong collection group and contaminate it.
+The main reason for this is a design that makes recycling difficult: for example, permanently installed electronics that cannot be removed before the recycling process, adhesives, or protective coatings.
+As a result, valuable raw materials cannot be cleanly separated from each other and recycled (Figure 1).
+The reasons for this include components getting stuck during shredding, unwanted residual compounds, and low sorting efficiency.
+This results in poor-quality recyclates - a phenomenon known as “downcycling.”
+Based on these findings, a fridge-freezer combination was developed that is much better suited to the requirements of the circular economy.
+The “7circle-18” concept (Figure 2) is based, among other things, on a modular design: standardized individual parts are connected via plug connections instead of adhesive, making them easier to disassemble, repair, or replace.
+At the end of its service life, the technical module with electronics, circuit boards, display, and cables, for example, can be easily removed as a whole.
+This makes it easy to separate the materials by type, and components and raw materials can be recovered in high quality and reused in products of the same grade.

 What is the benefit for society?

-Raw material-conscious product development that takes into account usability, reparability, life cycle material flow management, and recyclability strengthens the circular economy, secures raw materials in the long term, and thereby reduces dependencies on Germany and the EU—a win for the environment, the economy, and society.
+Product development that focuses not only on energy but also on resource efficiency, taking into account usability, reparability, life cycle material flow management, and recyclability, strengthens the circular economy, increases the proportion of recycled materials used, secures raw materials in the long term, and thereby reduces dependencies for Germany and the EU - a win for the environment, the economy, and society.